aMarCruz/easyrouter/README.md

 Goes to the given `hash`.

-If `force` is `true`, the callback runs even if the hash is current.
+If `force` is `true`, the route and global callbacks run even if the hash is the current.

 ### `onEnter(callback)` ⇒ router

-Set the global callback called _always_ that the hash changes, after the `route.query`, `route.exit` and `router.onExit` methods.
+Set the global callback executed whenever the hash changes, after the `route.query`, `route.exit` and `router.onExit` methods.

-The first parameter received by the callback is an object with the new route data, and the default context (`this`) is the router itself.
+The first parameter received by the callback is an object with the new route data, and the router as the default context (`this`).

 The second parameter is the previous route, if any.

 _NOTE:_